Voice of America Persian News Network

+VOA Persian TV has been shut down following an executive order by U.S. President Donald Trump, on March 15, 2025.
+The order terminated federal grants for multiple media organizations, including Voice of America (VOA), Radio Free Europe/Radio Liberty, and Radio Free Asia.
+As a result, about 1,300 VOA staff members were placed on administrative leave.

 Managers

 The first manager of the VOA-PNN was Ahmadreza Baharloo.
 Later managers were Kambiz Mohammadi, Shila Ganji, Behrouz Abbassi, Behrouz Souresrafil, James Glassman, Hida Fouladvand and Ramin Asgard.
 The current manager of the VOA-PNN is Setareh Derakhshesh.

 Programs

 As of July 2007, VOA-PNN broadcast 1 hour of radio programming a day, 7 hours a day of original programming for television, and a website.